-WITH the design of rendering our task more easy, you may recollect that I told you in a former letter, that the plants which formed the twenty-third class in the system of Linnæus, POLYGAMIA, are more frequently arranged by modern botanists, amongst the other classes, according to their general distinctions; therefore, I shall proceed to the last class, CRYPTO-GAMIA, which I have already said includes those vegetables that are of the lowest kinds, whose parts of fructification have hitherto escaped the most attentive researches of learned botanists; therefore, Mrs. Woodbine has recommended only a very few of the most obvious to my notice, which, she says, may serve to give us general ideas of the rest.

-The parts of fructification in the Ferns are sometimes produced in spikes, but in general they are found upon the backs of the leaves. and, when magnified, appear to consist of a scale proceeding from the leaf, with an opening on one side; some little globules lie concealed beneath this scale, supported on foot-stalks, and each surrounded by an elastic ring; when the seed it ready for dispersion, these balls burst, and there issues a fine powder from them, which is believed to be the seeds.
-Horsetail, Adderstongue+, and Moonwort1, have their fructifications upon spikes; each separate spike belonging to the first, is round and gaping at its base, composed of many valves.
-That species which is found in moist corn-fields, bears its fruit upon a naked stalk; other leafy stalks that are barren, come up later, and continue after the first are shrivelled.
-The rough, naked stem of the Shave-grass, one of the kinds of Horsetail, is used by turners and cabinet-makers, to give their work a polish.
-The capsules in Adderstongue, point along both sides of the spike in a jointed row, which is divided into as many cells as there are joints; these cells, when the seeds are ripe, open crosswise.
+WITH the design of rendering our task more easy, you may recollect that I told you in a former letter, that the plants which formed the twenty-third class in the system of Linnæus, are now more frequently arranged, by modern botanists, amongst the other classes, according to their their general distinctions; therefore I shall proceed to the last class, Cryptogamia, which I have already told you includes those vegetables which are of the lowest kinds, whose parts of fructification have hitherto escaped the most attentive researches of learned botanists; therefore, Mrs. Snelgrove has recommended only a very few of the most obvious to my notice, which, she says, may serve to give us general ideas of the rest.
+The parts of fructification in the ferns are sometimes produced in spikes, but in general they are found upon the backs of the leaves, and, when magnified, appear to consist of a scale proceeding from the leaf, with an opening on one side; some little globules lie concealed beneath this scale, supported on foot-stalks, and surrounded by an elastic ring; when the seed is ready for dispersion, these balls burst, and there issues a fine powder from them, which is believed to be the seeds.
+Horsetail \, Adderstongue +, and Moonwort; have their fructification upon spikes; each separate one belonging to the first, is round and gaping at its base, composed of many valves.
+That species which is found in moist corn-fields, bears its fruit upon a naked stalk; other leafy stalks, that are barren, come up later, and continue after the first are shrivelled.
+The rough, naked stem of the Shave Grass, is used by turners and cabinet-makers, to give their work a polish.
+The capsules in Adderstongue point along both sides of the spike in a jointed row, which is divided into as many cells as there are joints; these cells, when the seeds are ripe, open crossways.
+The common species is distinguished by an eggshaped leaf, and a very slender spike growing on a fruit-stalk.
 Moonwort has globular capsules, disposed in a bunch; the seeds are very small and numerous.
 The common sort grows in hilly pastures: it has a solitary, naked stem, and one winged leaf.
-The Osmund Royal is found in putrid marshes, among thickets and underwood; its leaves are doubly winged, and bear bunches of flowers at the ends.
-In the various species of Polypody +, each fructification forms a distinct round dot, placed on the under surface of the leaf, and has no involucrum.
-Shield Ferns t have their fructification scattered in roundish dots, and protected by an involucrum, which bursts almost all round.
-These plants are numerous, and until lately were arranged with the Polypodies.
-Spleenwort§ produces its fructifications in scattered lines.
-Hartstongue || has simple, entire leaves or fronds, resembling the form of a tongue, and the fructification lies in scattered Osmunda. + Polypodium. + Aspidium. § Asplenium.
+The Osmund Royal is found in putrid marshes; its leaves are doubly winged, and bear bunches of flowers at the ends.
+Rustyback \ has the whole under surface of the leaves covered with the fructification.
+In the various species of Polypody +, each fructification forms a distinct, round dot, placed on the under surface of the leaf.
+There are many species, generally known by the name of Ferns; that which occurs most commonly is called Male Fern, and is found in woods, heaths, and stony places; it has a chaffy stem; the leaves are doubly winged; the wings blunt and a little scolloped.
+Spleenwort produces its fructifications in straight lines.
+Hartstongue has entire, simple leaves, resembling the form of a tongue, with hairy stalks; it grows on moist, shady rocks.

-Equisetum. + Ophioglossum ‡ Osmunda.
+\ Equisetum, + Ophioglossum. ‡ Osmunda.